School of Computer Science

 Internship

 The internship exposes students to industrial software development via placement in a local enterprise.
-The course may only be taken by students participating in one of the School's industrial partnerships and can only be used as a free elective in the BCS.
+The course may only be taken by students participating in one of the School's industrial partnerships and can only be used as a free elective in the B.C.S. program.

 Prerequisite(s): COMP 2910 and registration in internship option.